al-ce/greatest-common-factor.py/README.md

   This doesn't guarantee that any of the algorithms returned the *correct* result, but hopefully in tinkering or refactoring we only make a mistake on one of the algorithms at a time, so we can easily spot where that happened.
 Again, this doesn't catch anything that wouldn't be caught by the `Test` object, but in case something happens to that that goes un-noticed, this check gives us the benefit of telling us that something is wrong with *a*) one or more of our algorithms *b*) the `Test` object.

 ### :triangular_ruler: Measurements
-* Runtime measurements are calculated by getting the difference of `datetime.now()` at the start and end of each algorithm function call.
+* Runtime measurements are calculated by getting the difference of `time.perf_counter()` at the start and end of each algorithm function call.
 Implementing a more rigourous method is on the TODOs.

 ## :arrow_right: Results